szgaljic/f6/content/docs/getting-started.md

 ## Next Steps

-Understanding the F6 Framework begins with recognizing the "knobs" available to influence project outcomes.
-Each foundation provides a means to discuss these "knobs," emphasizing how each decision imapacts the project's trajectory.
+Understanding the F6 Framework begins with recognizing the levers available to influence project outcomes.
+Each foundation provides a means to discuss these levers, emphasizing how each decision imapacts the project's trajectory.

 Stakeholders gain a clearer understanding of the trade-offs inherent in their decisions, while implementation teams can turn these insights into actionable strategies.
 For instance, when evaluating system architecture, implementation teams might explain trade-offs like this: